 - Gloves: You may want them for the summit when it cools off.

-- Hiking Socks: I love the Seoul Story ones!
+- Hiking Socks: Love the Seoul Story ones!
 Nice height and not too thick/thin, plus some fun color choices!

 What should I put inside my backpack?

-- CamelBak: I think a hydration pak of some kind is great.
+- CamelBak: A hydration pak of some kind is great.
 I filled mine with 3L of Gatorade and used the majority.
 Make staying hydrated easy!

 - Trail Mix or Onigiri